formkit/docs-content/guides/build-a-multi-step-form.md

 ```
 </client-only>

-Notice that FormKit passes our our submit handler 2 helpful arguments: the form's data in a single request-ready object (which we're calling `formData`), and the form's underlying core `node`, which we can use to set any returned errors using the `node.setErrors()` helper.
+Notice that FormKit passes our submit handler 2 helpful arguments: the form's data in a single request-ready object (which we're calling `formData`), and the form's underlying core `node`, which we can use to clear errors or set any returned errors using the `node.clearErrors()` and `node.setErrors()` helpers.

 [`setErrors()`](/essentials/forms#clearing-errors-using-nodeseterrors-or-formkitseterrors) takes 2 arguments: form-level errors (an array), and field-specific errors (an object).
 Our fake backend returns the `err` response which we use to set any errors.

 So, what happens if the user is on step 3 (Application) when they submit, and there are field-level errors on a hidden step?
 Thankfully, so long as the nodes exist the DOM, FormKit is able place these errors appropriately.
-Importantly This is why we used a `v-show` for the steps instead of `v-if` — The DOM node needs to exist in order to have errors set on the corresponding FormKit node.
+This is why we used a `v-show` for the steps instead of `v-if` — The DOM node needs to exist in order to have errors set on the corresponding FormKit node.

 ## Putting it all together

 And Voilà! 🎉 We are finished!
-We've added some more UI and UX flourish to this final form to make it feel more real:
+In addition to our submit handler, we've added some more UI and UX flourish to this final form to make it feel more real:

-- Added Previous / Next buttons for step navigation
+- Added Previous / Next buttons for step navigation.
-- Added tracking for visited steps and we now show validation errors on blur
+- Added tracking for "visited steps" and we now show validation errors when a user blurs a step.
-- Added a psuedo-submitHandler function that simulates back-end errors
+- Added a fake backend to `utils.js` that returns errors.
-- The form submit button is now disabled until the `valid` state of the entire form is `true`
+- The form submit button is now disabled until the entire form is in a `valid` state.
 - Added some additional text to the form to better mock a real-world UI.

  Here it is — a fully functioning multi-step form: